 For the month of August I am delving into the subject of space.
-Space within interiors is quite often a subject that is over looked and remains untouched, but it is simply, in my opinion, the most important aspect of deciding whether an interior ‘works’ or doesn’t.
+Space within interiors is quite often a subject that is overlooked but it is simply, in my opinion, the most important aspect of deciding whether an interior ‘works’ or doesn’t.
 It is the very first impression that is created and it becomes so important as it builds the foundations for you to work your magic on.

 On the flip side, take a lovely living room.
 For me, I love the lounge to be close knit and extremely cosy.
 Chairs that face into each other create a lovely intimate feeling.
 Somewhere where you can sit back and relax with a cup of tea.

 Of course, as mentioned above, how you like your room set up is all down to personal preference.
-Play around with ideas.
-Change the set up according to the seasons.
-For instance, employ a more intimate setting for the winter months and then flip it around to being more ‘open’ in the summer.
+Play around.
+Change the set-up according to the seasons.
+For instance, try a more intimate setting for the winter months and then flip it around to being more ‘open’ in the summer.

 Until next time…